Sage-Bionetworks-IT/lambda-mips-api/README.md

 The `/accounts` endpoint will return a json string representing a dictionary mapping numeric codes to their names.
-By default, this dictionary represents the raw chart of accounts provided by the upstream API, without any filtering or deduplication of codes; but this can be toggled by defining a 'filter' query-string parameter.
+By default, this dictionary represents the raw chart of accounts provided by the upstream API, without any filtering or deduplication of codes; but this can be toggled by defining an 'enable\_code\_filter' query-string parameter.

 E.g.: